Henry Newton Brown: Lincoln County War

 In 1877, Brown landed in the New Mexico Territory, and became embroiled in the Lincoln County War.
-Brown joined Billy the Kid and cowboys as "The Regulators", working John Tunstall's Rio Feliz Ranch.
+Brown joined Billy the Kid and cowboys as the "Lincoln County Regulators", working John Tunstall's Rio Feliz Ranch.

 On April 1, 1878, Brown, Billy the Kid, Jim French, Frank McNab, John Middleton and Fred Waite ambushed and murdered Lincoln County Sheriff William Brady, who was indirectly responsible for the death of Tunstall.
 Three days later, at the Gunfight at Blazer's Mill, Brown and the Regulators engaged in a gunfight with Buckshot Roberts, another man they believed involved in Tunstall's murder.
 Roberts received a serious gunshot wound from Charlie Bowdre which later proved to be fatal, but not before he managed to kill the Regulators' nominal leader, Richard M. Brewer.
 Retreating into proprietor Blazer's office, Roberts continued a prolonged firefight with Brown and the Regulators.
 He died the next day.